-We have written about performing a cost benefit analysis to determine whether or not a title loan is the right choice many times.
+In many of our posts we mention performing a cost benefit analysis to determine whether or not a title loan is the right choice.
 A cost benefit analysis is a key preparation step that is recommended before committing to any title loan.

 There is a method for completing this analysis quickly to make a better informed decision about getting a car title loan.
 Essentially it comes down to answering a simple question: